From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 .
 You should now see a 3D frame, representing the face position and orientation of your face.

-Using the interaction simulator
+Starting the interaction simulator

 To start the simulator: